Elvis10ten/elvis10ten.github.io/content/posts/2022-01-20-designing-data-intensive-applications/index.md

 8. In rules, words that start with an uppercase letter are variables.
 For example, name `(Location, Name)` matches the triple `name(namerica, 'North America')` with variable bindings `Location = namerica` and `Name = 'North America'`.

-WIP >>>
 ## Chapter 4 - Encoding and Evolution

-Application code changes sometimes require data changes.
-Compatability needs to be maintained in both directions as both old and new data + code can co-exist:

-1. Backward compatibility: New code can use old code data.
+1. Backward compatibility: Newer code can read data that was written by older code.
-2. Forward compatibility: Old code can use new code data.
+2. Forward compatibility: Older code can read data that was written by newer code.
+3. Schemaless databases can contain a mixture of data in older and newer formats.
+4. Database with schemas enforce data conformity as schema changes.

 ## Formats for Encoding Data

-Programs usually work with data in (at least) two different representation:
+1. Programs usually work with data in two different representation:

-1. In-memory: Data is kept in objects, arrays, or other data in-memory structures.
+   - In-memory: Data is kept in objects, arrays, lists, hash tables, etc.
-2. Writing to a file or network: As a sequence of self-contained bytes.
+   - Self-contained byte sequence: Used when writing data to a file or network.

-Translation is needed between the two representations:
+2. Translation is needed between the two representations:

-1. In-meory to byte sequence -- Known as serialization, encoding, or marshalling
+   - In-memory to byte sequence — Known as serialization, or encoding, or marshalling
-2. Byte sequence to in-meory -- Known as deserailization, decoding, or unmarshalling.
+   - Byte sequence to in-memory — Known as deserailization, or decoding, or unmarshalling, or parsing.

 ### Language-Specific Formats

-Languages usually have built-in translation for the above two representation -- Java serializable, Ruby Marshal, Python Pickle, etc. These are usually not used because:

-1. Language dependent
-2. Security issues caused by the ability to instantiate arbitrary classes.
-3. Versoning (forward & backward compatibility) is usually an afterthought.
+1. Many programming languages come with built-in support for encoding in-memory objects into byte sequences:
+   - Java has java.io.Serializable.
+   - Ruby has Marshal.
+   - Python has pickle, ...
+2. Pro:
+   - Convenient: It's already included in the programming language.
+3. Cons:
+   - Coupled to the programming language.
+   - Security concern as arbitrary classes can be instantiated.
+   - Versoning is absent or abysmal.
-4. Inefficiencies (in CPU usage and output size).
+   - Inefficiencies in CPU usage and size of encoded structure.

 ### JSON, XML, & CSV Formats

-They are "human" readable formats.
-Problems:

-1. In XML & CSV, numbers can't be distingiushed from a string with digitis without an external schema.
-JSON distinguishes numbers and strings, but not integers and floating-point numbers (and it doesn't specify precision).
+1. These are standardized textual (human readable) encoding formats that are used in many programming languages.
+2. XML is verbose and unnecessarily complicated; JSON is popular and simpler than XML; CSV is less powerful than both.
+3. Cons:
+   - Number encoding ambiguity: JSON doesn't distinguish integers and floating-point numbers; XML and CSV doesn't distinguish numbers and strings (without an external schema).
-2. JSON & XML have good support for Unicode character strings (i.e, human-readable texts) but not binary strings (sequences of bytes without a character encoding).
+   - JSON & XML don't support binary strings (sequences of bytes without a character encoding).
 Albeit inefficient, Base64 encoding binary data is used to circumvent this limitation.
-3. There is optional schema support for XML & JSON.
+   - Optional & complicated schema support for XML & JSON.
 Consumers that don't use the schema have to hardcode the appropriate encoding/decoding logic (for correct interpretation: Is it base64 encoded? is it a number?).
-4. No CSV schema support -- Applications define the meaning of each column & row.
+   - No schema support for CSV.
+Applications define the meaning of each column & row.

-### Binary Encoding
+#### Binary Encoding
 ```json
 {
     "userName": "Martin",